google/zetasql/docs/data-types.md

 microseconds
 since a fixed initial point in time.

-Note that a timestamp itself does not have a time zone; it represents the same instant in time globally.
+Note that a timestamp itself doesn't have a time zone; it represents the same instant in time globally.
 However, the _display_ of a timestamp for human readability usually includes a Gregorian date, a time, and a time zone, in an implementation-dependent format.
 For example, the displayed values "2020-01-01